kaikramer/keystore-explorer/kse/res/readmes/manual/readme.txt

 1) These instructions assume that the JRE's bin directory has been added to your path.

-2) Extract the archive files into a directory, e.g.
+2) Unzip the archive

-   "/kse".
+3) Change to the kse directory

 3) Enter the following command:

-       java -jar /kse/kse.jar
+       ./kse.sh

 ===========================================
  Copyright 2004 - 2013 Wayne Grant